Consistent treatment of rapidity divergence in soft-collinear effective theory

 The widely-used rapidity regulator has been suggested in Refs.~\cite{Chiu:2011qc,Chiu:2012ir}, by modifying the original collinear and soft Wilson lines as

 Here the rapidity scale $\nu$ is introduced and the rapidity divergence appears as poles in $\eta$.
 As described in Introduction, we use the rapidity regulator of the form $(\nu/\overline{n}\cdot k)^{\eta}$ for the $n$-collinear sector, which is the same as the prescription in Eq.~\eqref{wno} for $W_n$.
-However, here we construct the soft rapidity regulator which is the same as the collinear rapidity regulator, but applied to $S_{\bar{n}}$.
+Then we construct the soft rapidity regulator to be consistent with the collinear rapidity regulator.
+This is applied to $S_{\bar{n}}$.
 Therefore the soft rapidity regulator is different from that in Eq.~\eqref{wno}, and needs further explanation.